Code of Business Conduct and Ethics

 If any of us discovers or is presented with a business opportunity as a result of our job at Health Net, we must present the business opportunity to the Company before we pursue the opportunity as an individual.
 Contact your supervisor, the Chief Ethics Officer or the Legal Department to disclose the terms and conditions of any business opportunity you wish to pursue.

 When referring patients to any service provider, we must be certain never to refer patients to our own private practices for care.
 We must also avoid making referrals to any service provider with which we – or any of our family members – have a financial relationship.
-These actions not only violate Health Net’s conflicts of interest policy, they could also violate the federal Stark Law and Our Commitment to the Company We must all avoid situations where our personal interests conflict, or even appear to conflict, with the interests of the Company. state anti-referral laws, which specifically prohibit self-referrals.
+These actions not only violate Health Net’s conflicts of interest policy, they could also violate the federal Stark Law and state anti-referral laws, which specifically prohibit self-referrals.
 We must also refrain from offering, paying or receiving payment in exchange for the referral of a patient or other business, all of which violate federal and state anti-kickback laws.

 The giving and receiving of gifts and entertainment is a common business practice.
 Appropriate business gifts and entertainment are welcome courtesies designed to build relationships and understanding among business partners.